astyd256/runtime2.0/readme.md

 * python-ldap (pip install python-ldap)
 * soappy (pip install soappy)

-Download latest runtime.
-Under Linux-like systems may be needed to update settings.py then create required directories and move resources and other files according these settings.
-Under Windows all files already laid in proper places and you can just install application and start server.

-**Warning:** To avoid loose resources of the preinstalled types in the data directory file "vdom.storage.db.sql.original" must be copied to the "vdom.storage.db.sql".
+Then download latest runtime.
+After that must be performed deploy action:

+    python manage.py deploy

+This action creates required directories and install all types from repository directory.

+## Introduction

 There are two executable files in the sources directory:

-* server.py - main server executable
+* server.py - main runtime server executable
 * manage.py - auxiliary management utility

 To install and select application you can use manage.py utility: